Distal hereditary motor neuropathy type V: Signs and symptoms

 Onset usually occurs within the first two decades of life, commonly in the teenage years or the twenties.
 Life expectancy is normal.
 High arch of the foot (pes cavus) is common.
 Patients also have trouble controlling their hands, due to muscle loss on the thumb side of the index finger and palm below the thumb.
 It is rare for a person with this disorder to lose the ability to walk, though changes in gait may occur later in life.

 Frequency of this disorder is unknown.

 Genetics

 dHMN V has a pattern of autosomal dominance, meaning that only one copy of the gene is needed for the development of the disease.
 However, there is incomplete penetrance of this disorder, meaning that some individuals with the disease-causing mutations will not display any symptoms.
 Mutations on chromosome 7 have been linked to this disease.
 It is allelic (i.e., caused by mutations on the same gene) with Charcot–Marie–Tooth disease and with Silver’s Syndrome, a disorder also characterized by small muscle atrophy in the hands.

-Another rare form of dHMN V is associated with a splicing mutation in REEP-1, a gene often associated with hereditary spastic neuroplegia.
+Another rare form of dHMN V is associated with a splicing mutation in REEP-1, a gene often associated with hereditary spastic paraplegia.